PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     :end-before: "std::logic_error"

 .. note::
-    Since we generate try/catch blocks in C wrappers for catching an exception, we use C++ std exception classes and therefore we need to include the header files where std exceptions are defined.
+    Since we generate try/catch blocks in C bindings for catching an exception, we use C++ std exception classes and therefore we need to include the header files where std exceptions are defined.
 Those header files are included via **include_cxx** variable (which you can see in above-mentioned example).
     Here are the required includes: